 In this guide, we’ll give you practical tips on how to prepare for a recession, manage rent and expenses, support tenants, and take advantage of opportunities that may come from turbulent times.
 With careful planning and execution, you’ll be able to weather the storm and continue running a profitable rental business.
-So let’s dive in!

-Effects of a Recession on Rental Properties
+How a Recession Affects Rental Properties

 When the economy begins to suffer, managing rental properties can become a challenge.
 As employment opportunities dwindle and people experience greater financial hardship, managing a rental property during an economic downturn can be especially difficult.